 Estimating gene association networks from gene microarray data is the key to decipher complicated web of functional relationship between genes [1].
 However, the process remains to be challenging due to the relatively few independent samples and the large amount of correlation parameters [2].
 In a gene association network, vertices represent genes, and edges represent biological association between genes.
 The network edges are declared to be present if the corresponding correlation parameters are significantly different from a non-zero threshold [3].
 The approach has been very useful in inferring gene association networks, and facilitating network based discovery [3].
-However, as a Frequentist approach, it often suffers from the "overfitting" problem especially for analyzing small sample size data.
-Approaches that are able to globally estimate the correlation parameters with variance regularization followed by the seamless correlation thresholding are highly desirable.
+However, as a Frequentist approach, it often suffers from "overfitting" problem especially for analyzing small sample size data.
+Approaches that are able to globally estimate the correlation parameters with variance regularization followed by seamless correlation thresholding are highly desirable.

-The desirable approaches fall naturally into the framework of Bayesian hierarchical models [4].
-We assume the correlation parameters are exchangeable meaning that the joint distribution (Eq.
-1) is invariant to permutations of the indexes.
-Biologically, this represents a lack of knowledge that could differentiate one pair of biological associations from the others.
-We then regularize variances of the correlation estimations by specifying a parent normal distribution from which marginal correlation parameters are sampled (Fig. 1).
+The desirable approaches fall naturally into the framework of Bayesian hierarchical model [4].
+By assuming all correlation parameters are exchangeable and sampled from a common population distribution, we regularize variances of the marginal correlations by specifying a parent normal distribution from which marginal correlation parameters are sampled from.
 The posterior distributions of correlation parameters provide a seamless combination of the correlation estimation and strength thresholding.